 Gus has been an avid camper for 50+ years, and a Boy Scout leader for 8.
 During those years he was a frequently requested storyteller

-Is the One You Actually Use
+Make the List You Actually Use

 A camping checklist is one of the most important things you can use to make sure the experience you are expecting is the one you get.
-It only takes one missing piece of important camping gear, or one important, but missing camp food ingredient, to turn your outing into a struggle instead of a pleasure.
+It only takes one missing piece of important camping gear, or one important but missing camp food ingredient, to turn your outing into a struggle instead of a pleasure.

 This master list is a group of mini-lists for gear, food, and preparations.
 It will not only help make your trip a success, it will also remind you of things you forgot, or didn't know you needed.